-In April 2008, the United States kept China on the Priority Watch List when it issued its Special 301 report, while China continued to shun bilateral cooperation on IPR issues.
-Later in the year, however, the United States was able to use the SED and JCCT processes to secure a renewed commitment from China to engage in cooperative discussions, including through regular meetings of the JCCT IPR Working Group, on a range of IPR issues, such as IPR and innovation, China's development of guidelines on IPR and standards, public-private discussions on copyright and Internet piracy challenges, including infringement on usergenerated content sites, and reducing the sale of pirated and counterfeit goods at wholesale and retail markets, among other areas of mutual interest.
+In 2008, the United States kept China on the Priority Watch List when it issued its Special 301 report, while China continued to shun bilateral cooperation on IPR issues.
+Later in the year, however, the United States was able to secure a renewed commitment from China to engage in cooperative discussions, including through regular meetings of the JCCT IPR Working Group, on a range of IPR issues, such as IPR and innovation, China's development of guidelines on IPR and standards, public-private discussions on copyright and Internet piracy challenges, including infringement on user-generated content sites, and reducing the sale of pirated and counterfeit goods at wholesale and retail markets, among other areas of mutual interest.

-The United States again kept China on the Priority Watch List in 2009 and plans to conduct another provincial review in 2010.
-However, 2009 was also a year marked by China's increased willingness to engage in bilateral cooperative efforts.
-JCCT IPR Working Group meetings held in early October allowed for constructive dialogue on the intellectual property regimes of both countries.
-Following these meetings, China made commitments at the JCCT meeting held later that month to impose maximum administrative penalties, including the revocation of business licenses, for internet piracy, and to work with the United States to ensure that the Ministry of Culture's prescreening requirements do not hamper the distribution of legitimate sound recordings online.
+The United States again kept China on the Priority Watch List in 2009.
+At the JCCT meeting held in October 2009, China made commitments to impose maximum administrative penalties, including the revocation of business licenses, for internet piracy, and to work with the United States to ensure that the Ministry of Culture's prescreening requirements do not hamper the distribution of legitimate sound recordings online.
 China also announced that it had issued a notice conveying the importance of compliance with all copyright laws, especially with respect to electronic journals, in state-run and academic libraries.
+In 2010, the United States announced that China would remain on the Priority Watch List.
+At the same time, the United States and China continued to engage in bilateral efforts to address a variety of IPR issues.
+JCCT IPR Working Group meetings held in April and November 2010 allowed for constructive dialogue on the intellectual property regimes of both countries.